 Advancement Project: Education Justice working to address the problem of underfunded public schools and their corporate takeover.
 They seek public education that is accountable and which will provide quality education.
 Their Quality Education for All campaign works with partners, allies, and policymakers to secure equitable, high-quality public schools for all children.

-Anti-Defamation League (ADL) resources for educators, parents, and families which include programs and anti-bias training.
+Anti-Defamation League (ADL) resources for educators, parents, and families include programs and anti-bias training.
 They include tools and strategies, lessons, a booklist, anti-bullying and cyberbullying resources, family and classroom conversations, an education blog, and webinars and podcasts.

-Antiracist Reading Blogger and avid reader Nancy Flanagan describes books that reflect the changing times.
-She includes scholarly nonfiction, YA novels, general fiction and more.
+Antiracist Reading Blogger and avid reader Nancy Flanagan tells of books that reflect the changing times.
+She includes scholarly nonfiction, YA novels, general fiction, and more.